newatoms/beta/_private/pitches/stby.md

 ### Method

-We show what choices STBY makes when accepting projects.
+We show which considerations STBY makes when accepting projects.
 Short interview needed.

 ### Outcome